sebastiencs/icons-in-terminal/README.md

 `icons-in-terminal` allows you to get any fonts in your terminal without replacing or patching your font.
 You can add as many fonts as you want easily, you just need the ttf/odf file and add it to `config.json`.
+`icons-in-terminal` can also be use with graphical applications.

 ## Table of Contents